 Describing his own political ideology as “to the left of the left,” Serrano is a member of the Congressional Progressive Caucus, the Congressional Hispanic Caucus, and the Congressional Urban Caucus.
 In 2005 he also demonstrated his opposition to the Iraq War by joining the Out of Iraq Congressional Caucus.

 Serrano has established a reputation as one of Congress's most ardent advocates of comprehensive immigration reform that would provide a path-to-citizenship for millions of illegal aliens.
-In so doing, he has depicted Republicans and conservatives as racists and xenophobes who are unwilling to accept brown-skinned newcomers from Central America to the United States.
+In so doing, he has depicted Republicans and conservatives who oppose such a measure as racists and xenophobes who are unwilling to accept brown-skinned newcomers from Central America to the United States.
 In the June 11, 1994 edition of the Communist Party USA's People's Weekly World, for instance, Serrano published an article titled "Immigrant bashing—a dirty political sport."
 In 2007 Serrano was a vocal supporter of then-New York Governor Eliot Spitzer’s plan to permit illegal immigrants to acquire driver’s licenses; the congressman blamed the measure's ultimate defeat on “the hate in this country toward immigrants right now.”

 Some of Serrano's key votes and positions regarding immigration also include the following:

 - In 2004 he voted against a bill requiring hospitals to gather and report information on possible illegal aliens before the hospitals could be reimbursed for treating them.